jaspector

 Standard office hours Monday through Friday, 9:00 AM to 5:00 PM

-Typical inspection sequence: Permit issuance, required progress inspections by discipline, and separate use and occupancy inspection where applicable.
+Typical sequence: Permit issuance, required progress inspections by discipline, and separate use and occupancy inspection where applicable.

-Do I need a building permit in Laurel, MD?
+01 Do I need a building permit in Laurel, MD?

 City requires permits for building and development, electrical, mechanical, grading, sitework, right-of-way, fire and life safety review, and use and occupancy categories as listed on the permit page.

-How much does a building permit cost in Laurel, MD?
+02 How much does a building permit cost in Laurel, MD?

+Building permit fees in Laurel, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not clearly posted in the main permit instructions..
 Fees are calculated as: Varies by permit class; city fee schedules are published by category..
 Plan check fee: Included in published fee schedules where applicable..

-How do I apply for a building permit in Laurel, MD?
+03 How do I apply for a building permit in Laurel, MD?

-1. Create or sign into the city ePermits account.
+To apply for a building permit in Laurel, MD, follow these steps: 1.
+Create or sign into the city ePermits account.
 2. Start the permit application in the portal and complete all required fields.
 3. Upload the required supporting documents for the permit type, commonly including site plans, building plans, and professional seals where applicable.
 4. FMPS reviews the application for zoning, property ordinance, building, fire, and life safety compliance.
 5. Pay invoiced fees once the initial review is completed; the city states no permit will be reviewed or approved without fees being paid.
 6. Respond to any requests for additional documents or outside-agency approvals.
 7. Permit is issued through the portal after approvals are complete.
 8. Complete required inspections and secure any separate use and occupancy approval if applicable.

-How long does it take to get a building permit in Laurel, MD?
+04 How long does it take to get a building permit in Laurel, MD?

-How do I schedule a building inspection in Laurel, MD?
+05 How do I schedule a building inspection in Laurel, MD?

-Other cities in Prince George's County
+Other jurisdictions in Prince George's County.

-View all Prince George's County jurisdictions →
+All Prince George's County jurisdictions →